defndaines/kiroku/pulitzer.md

 - [ ] 1991: Bert Hölldobler and Edward O. Wilson, _The Ants_
 - [ ] 1992: Daniel Yergin, _The Prize: The Epic Quest for Oil, Money, and Power_
 - [ ] 1993: Garry Wills, _Lincoln at Gettysburg: The Words That Remade America_
-- [ ] 1994: David Remnick, _Lenin's Tomb: The Last Days of the Soviet Empire_
+- [ ] 1994: David Remnick, _Lenin’s Tomb: The Last Days of the Soviet Empire_
 - [ ] 1995: Jonathan Weiner, _The Beak Of The Finch: A Story Of Evolution In Our Time_
-- [ ] 1996: Tina Rosenberg, _The Haunted Land: Facing Europe's Ghosts After Communism_
+- [ ] 1996: Tina Rosenberg, _The Haunted Land: Facing Europe’s Ghosts After Communism_
-- [ ] 1997: Richard Kluger, _Ashes to Ashes: America's Hundred-Year Cigarette War, the Public Health, and the Unabashed Triumph of Philip Morris_
+- [ ] 1997: Richard Kluger, _Ashes to Ashes: America’s Hundred-Year Cigarette War, the Public Health, and the Unabashed Triumph of Philip Morris_
 - [x] 1998: Jared Diamond, _Guns, Germs, and Steel: The Fates of Human Societies_
 - [ ] 1999: John McPhee, _Annals of the Former World_
 - [x] 2000: John W. Dower, _Embracing Defeat: Japan in the Wake of World War II_
 - [ ] 2001: Herbert P. Bix, _Hirohito and the Making of Modern Japan_
 - [ ] 2002: Diane McWhorter, _Carry Me Home: Birmingham, Alabama, the Climactic Battle of the Civil Rights Revolution_
-- [ ] 2003: Samantha Power, _"A Problem From Hell": America and the Age of Genocide_
+- [ ] 2003: Samantha Power, _“A Problem From Hell”: America and the Age of Genocide_
 - [ ] 2004: Anne Applebaum, _Gulag: A History_
 - [ ] 2005: Steve Coll, _Ghost Wars_
-- [ ] 2006: Caroline Elkins, _Imperial Reckoning: The Untold Story of Britain's Gulag in Kenya_
+- [ ] 2006: Caroline Elkins, _Imperial Reckoning: The Untold Story of Britain’s Gulag in Kenya_
 - [ ] 2007: Lawrence Wright, _The Looming Tower: Al-Qaeda and the Road to 9/11_
 - [ ] 2008: Saul Friedländer, _The Years of Extermination: Nazi Germany and the Jews, 1939–1945_
 - [ ] 2009: Douglas A. Blackmon, _Slavery by Another Name: The Re-Enslavement of Black Americans from the Civil War to World War II_